marcosgoesdevops/marcosgoesdevops/README.md

 ## 🧠 About Me

-I’m driven by understanding how systems behave in real-world scenarios — failures, scaling, latency, and everything in between.
+I’m driven by understanding how systems behave in real-world scenarios: failures, scaling, latency, and everything in between.

 My approach: